Appeal court reduces sentence for Red Deer cocaine trafficker - Red Deer Advocate

 The plea was the last of a series of court proceedings for the 35-year-old.
 He was sentenced to six-and-a-half years, which was reduced to five-and-a-half years after he was given credit for his time spent in custody before the plea.

 Between 2011 and 2016, Hoelscher was in and out of custody and subject to several different bail orders during that time.

-During that time he was arrested for trafficking in cocaine in 2011 and charged with conspiracy to traffic cocaine.
+During that time, he was arrested for trafficking in cocaine in 2011 and charged with conspiracy to traffic cocaine.

 He pleaded guilty to the 2011 charges and was sentenced to three years imprisonment.

 When he was granted release from his sentence in January 2015, he was sent to the Edmonton Remand Centre to await trial on the 2012 cocaine trafficking charges.
 In June 2015, he was granted bail but was ordered to reside at Jellinek House.
 In December, 2015, he was allowed to leave Jellinek House, on the condition he reside with his new wife.